Divorce Lawyers in Ireland

 In 2019, Ireland amended the Family Act and some of the most important changes have been brought to the legal proceedings associated with divorce.
 According to the new act, Section 5 of the Divorce Act now provides for shorter periods of living together for spouses seeking divorce.
 Under the new Decree, this period was reduced from 3 to 2 years.
 Also, the law now provides for new provisions on the dissolution of civil partnerships.

 Even if no alterations were brought in relation to the division of assets, it is best to request the opinion of our divorce lawyers in Ireland if you intend to apply for a judicial separation or even divorce.
+They are experts in divorce law in Ireland and can assist you through thr entire procedure.

 Legal options to end a marriage in Ireland